luxonis/rae-ros/README.md

  `ros2 launch rae_hw control.launch.py`

 You can then control the robot via keyboard teleopt from your pc via (assuming you are connected to same network robot is in):
-1. sudo apt-get install ros-<ros-distro>-teleop-twist-keyboard
+1. sudo apt-get install ros-humble-teleop-twist-keyboard
 2. ros2 run  teleop_twist_keyboard teleop_twist_keyboard

-If keyboard is too limitng for your tests you could also use ros-<ros-distro>-teleop-twist-joy and connect a joystick.
+If keyboard is too limitng for your tests you could also use ros-humble-teleop-twist-joy and connect a joystick.

 #### LED node